Tsim Sha Tsui: History

 Historical maps in Ming or Qing dynasty named the channel between Tsim Sha Tsui and Central as Chung Mun (中門 (zung1mun4, the middle gate)) as it is located in the middle of the two other channels, Kap Shui Mun in the west and Lei Yue Mun in the east, in the harbour.

 Before Kowloon was ceded to Britain in 1860, many villages were present in the area.
 Incense trees (Aquilaria sinensis) from the New Territories were gathered at some quays in Tsim Sha Tsui and transferred to Shek Pai Wan in southern Hong Kong Island to be exported to the rest of the world.
 It was thus known as Heung Po Tau, the fragrant quay.
 Shortly after the land was ceded to Britain, construction began on the first section of Tsim Sha Tsui's major thoroughfare, Nathan Road.

 In 1888, the Star Ferry started offering regular transport between Central and Tsim Sha Tsui, and the area has flourished ever since.
 Until the 20th century, Tsim Sha Tsui was a leafy suburb that contained numerous facilities of the British garrison in Hong Kong.
 Whitfield Barracks, converted into Kowloon Park in 1970, ran to the west of Nathan Road, and Kowloon Naval Yard occupied the waterfront to the west of the army encampment.
 In the early 20th century, Chinese people were allowed to live in the area to attract more people to trade in the colony.
 Garden houses were replaced with crowded residential blocks.
 Wharves and godowns were built along the west shore.
 Major developers like Hormusjee Naorojee Mody and Catchick Paul Chater actively participated in the development of Tsim Sha Tsui.

 The Kowloon–Canton Railway (British Section) commenced service on 1 October 1910.
 Kowloon station in Tsim Sha Tsui was approved to be constructed on reclaimed land in 1912.
 It was built on the new southern reclamation from 1913 to 1915.
 The rails extended along the western reclamation parallel to Chatham Road, with old Hung Hom station near the Gun Club Hill Barracks at the junction of Chatham Road and Austin Road.
 Another major road, Salisbury Road, was completed in approximately the same period.
 The landmark Peninsula Hotel was built on the reclamation in 1928, opposite to the station.

 The Kowloon station was relocated to a new Hung Hom station in 1978.
-The whole station and rails were demolished except the landmark Clock Tower.
-Hong Kong Space Museum and later the Hong Kong Cultural Centre were erected on the site.
-The rails were replaced with New World Centre and other gardens in Tsim Sha Tsui East.
+The station was demolished except for its landmark Clock Tower.
+The Hong Kong Space Museum and, later, the Hong Kong Cultural Centre, were erected on the site.
+The rail tracks were replaced by the New World Centre and other gardens in Tsim Sha Tsui East.

+In 1999, a nightclub hostess was tortured in an apartment by three men and a 14-year-old girl.
+The victim was decapitated and other body parts were cut from her torso with a hacksaw.
+Her skull was later put into a Hello Kitty mermaid plush toy.
+It is known as the Hello Kitty murder case.

-In 2016 the Tsim Sha Tsui Waterfront Revitalisation Plan was shelved due to public controversy.
+In 2016, a Tsim Sha Tsui Waterfront Revitalisation Plan was shelved due to public controversy.